Thanh-Lai/Algorithm-and-Data-Structure/README.md

 # Decription
-A place to keep track of all the programming challenges I have done.
+A place to keep track of all the programming challenges I have done with test specs.

 ## Getting Started
 npm install testem